The History Of The Church - The Lord's Church

 God eventually sent His son Jesus to teach and lead the world back to Him.
 Even though the Jews rejected Jesus, God still tried to get them to turn back to Him.
 Yet, they still departed from God and allowed the Roman soldiers to crucify Jesus on the cross.
 Although we know Jesus was crucified and buried, he rose from the grave and built His church, as we have already discussed.

 Jesus taught the apostles and revealed what they needed to know to start the church.
-The apostles, guided by the Holy Spirit, preached this truth and wrote it down, and the early church congregations accepted these writings as the Scriptures, which later became known as the New Testament.
+Guided by the Holy Spirit, the apostles preached this truth and wrote it down.
+The early church congregations accepted these writings as the Scriptures, which later became known as the New Testament.
 If we depart from the New Testament (New Covenant), we depart from God's ways.

-God's way is made known by the preaching and writing of inspired men such as the apostle Paul.
+God's way is made known through the preaching and writing of inspired men such as the apostle Paul.
 Paul never hesitated to point out false doctrine contrary to what Jesus and God had taught him.
-God's Holy Spirit inspired Paul to write letters to the churches of Christ, and they were to be accepted as authority.
+God's Holy Spirit inspired Paul to write letters to the churches of Christ, which were to be accepted as authority.
 Paul wrote to the Galatians.

 Galatians 1:8 But even if we, or an angel from heaven, preach any other gospel to you than what we have preached to you, let him be accursed.

 This gospel taught by Paul and the other inspired men is revealed only in the New Testament.
-No man has the right to change any single principle, policy, or practice found in the New Testament.
-Jesus created His church exactly as He wanted it... including worship, faith, unity, organization, names, and mission.
+No man has the right to change any principle, policy, or practice in the New Testament.
+Jesus created His church exactly as He wanted it... including worship, faith, unity, organization, and names.
 Those who have tried to change it have merely created a church different from Christ's true church that He built, and the apostles started at Pentecost in Acts chapter 2.
 The early churches of Christ did not have much difficulty preaching and teaching the same way and the same message.
 They did not have as many problems when the churches were organized the same.
 But today, we have modern denominations teaching different patterns and doctrines, divided among themselves.
 Remember, men often depart from God's ways.
-Many men today feel the need to improve on the pattern of the church... they claim the early church is insufficient or outdated.
+Many men today feel the need to improve the pattern of the church.
+They claim that the early church was insufficient or outdated.
 While they may be sincere, they are seriously mistaken.

 Matthew 7:15 "Beware of false prophets, who come to you in sheep's clothing, but inwardly they are ravenous wolves."